 - Determines which direction the model will be symmetrized.

 - Uses direction orientation to symmetrize.
 Since Dyntopo adds details dynamically it may happen that the model goes asymmetric, so this a good tool for that.

-When sculpting with multiresolution we have the ability to sculpt in different levels of subdivision, this mean we can sculpt some details in subdivision level 1 and add more details in subdivision 2 and go back to subdivision 1 correct some mistakes.
-While this workflow is often used, Multiresolution Modifier has some limitations.
+When sculpting with multiple resolutions you have the ability to sculpt in different levels of subdivision, this mean you can sculpt some details in subdivision level 1 and add more details in subdivision 2 and go back to subdivision 1 correct some mistakes.
+While this workflow is often used, the Multiresolution Modifier has some limitations.
 You may end up with some mesh distortions.
-As an advice, add as more details as possible before adding more subdivisions.
+As an advice, add as most details as possible before adding more subdivisions.
 Clay brush, SculptDraw work better with multi-resolution sculpting to sculpt secondary forms.